Chlorine poisoning is generally caused by ingesting household cleaners. If you suspect chlorine poisoning, contact a medical professional immediately.

-Chlorine is a chemical that is used to prevent bacteria from growing in water, as well as for sanitation for sewage and industrial waste.
-It is also an ingredient in several household cleaning products.
+Chlorine is a chemical that inhibits bacterial growth in water.
+It’s used to disinfect swimming pools and drinking water and sanitize sewage and industrial waste.
+It’s also an active ingredient in several cleaning products.

-Chlorine poisoning can occur when you swallow or inhale chlorine.
-It reacts with water inside and outside of the body (such as the water in your digestive tract) to form hydrochloric acid and hydrochlorous acid.
-Both of these substances are extremely poisonous.
+Chlorine poisoning can occur when you touch, swallow, or inhale chlorine.
+Chlorine reacts with water outside of the body and on mucosal surfaces inside your body — including the water in your digestive tract — causing hydrochloric acid and hypochlorous acid to form.
+Both of these substances can be extremely poisonous to humans.

-Although you may be most familiar with the chlorine that is used in pools, most incidents of chlorine poisoning are due to ingesting household cleaners, not pool water.
-The following are a few common household products and substances containing chlorine:
+You may be most familiar with chlorine that’s used in pools.
+However, most incidents of chlorine poisoning result from ingesting household cleaners, not pool water.
+Learn about other hidden dangers in your home.

 - mild household cleaners